Survivalism: Mainstream emergency preparations

 People who are not part of survivalist groups or apolitically oriented religious groups also make preparations for emergencies.
 This can include (depending on the location) preparing for earthquakes, floods, power outages, blizzards, avalanches, wildfires, terrorist attacks, nuclear power plant accidents, hazardous material spills, tornadoes, and hurricanes.
 These preparations can be as simple as following Red Cross and U.S. Federal Emergency Management Agency (FEMA) recommendations by keeping a first aid kit, shovel, and extra clothes in the car, or by maintaining a small kit of emergency supplies, containing emergency food, water, a space blanket, and other essentials.

 Mainstream economist and financial adviser Barton Biggs is a proponent of preparedness.
 In his 2008 book Wealth, War and Wisdom, Biggs has a gloomy outlook for the economic future, and suggests that investors take survivalist measures.
 In the book, Biggs recommends that his readers should "assume the possibility of a breakdown of the civilized infrastructure."
 He goes so far as to recommend setting up survival retreats: "Your safe haven must be self-sufficient and capable of growing some kind of food," Mr. Biggs writes.
 "It should be well-stocked with seed, fertilizer, canned food, medicine, clothes, etc. Think Swiss Family Robinson.
 Even in America and Europe, there could be moments of riot and rebellion when law and order temporarily completely breaks down."

 For global catastrophic risks the costs of food storage become impractical for most of the population and for some such catastrophes conventional agriculture would not function due to the loss of a large fraction of sunlight (e.g. during nuclear winter or a supervolcano).
 In such situations, alternative food is necessary, which is converting natural gas and wood fiber to human edible food.
+The field of resilient food has matured and now there are dozens of options.

 Survivalist terminology

-Survivalists maintain their group identity by using specialized terminology not generally understood outside their circles.
-They often use military acronyms such as OPSEC and SOP, as well as terminology common among adherents to gun culture or the peak oil scenario.
-They also use terms that are unique to their own survivalist groups; common acronyms include:
+Survivalists maintain their group identity and subculture by using specialized terminology/slang etc not generally understood outside their circles.
+They often use government/military/paramilitary acronyms such as OPSEC and SOP, and terminology common among adherents to civilian gun culture or the peak oil scenario.
+They also use terms that are unique to their own survivalist cells/factions etc or even use street slang etc.

-Alpha strategy: The practice of storing extra consumable items, as a hedge against inflation, and for use in barter and charity.
-Coined by John Pugsley.

-Ballistic wampum: Ammunition stored for barter purposes.
-Coined by Jeff Cooper.

-BOB: Bug-out bag.
-A pack containing everything needed to leave your home and get to a safe location until able to return safely to your home or residence.
-Whether heading to a BOL, Retreat, MAG, MAC or Redoubt.